 - Tilapia is small, but if you must divide a large fish fillet between two people, cut it lengthwise through the center seam, not crosswise.

-- If you're baking a fish with a thin tail, tuck it under so the fish is fairly even in thickness.
+- If you're baking a fish fillet with a thin tail, tuck it under so the fillet is fairly even in thickness.

-- To lessen the problem of fish flaking and falling apart, cook it in individual baking dishes you can serve at the table.
+- To lessen the problem of fish flaking and falling apart, cook it in small individual au gratin baking dishes you can serve at the table.

 A Few Ways to Minimize Fishy Odor